 EU enthusiasm for sanctions on Moscow declines – member state

-European unity on anti-Russian sanctions is faltering, Estonian PM Kaja Kallas told the UK Telegraph on Saturday – if only because the bloc is running out of targets for its economic warfare.
+Unity on anti-Russian sanctions is faltering in the EU, Estonian PM Kaja Kallas told the UK Telegraph on Saturday – if only because the bloc is running out of targets for its economic warfare.

 “It’s becoming more and more difficult to put the sanctions in place.
 And there are not many elements left that we can sanction.
 That’s the problem,” she lamented.